WayneLambert/portfolio/docs/lessons_with_react.md

 ### Containers

 - Containers are very similar to components.
 The only difference is that containers are aware of application state.
-If my webpage needs to be aware of application state, then make it a container.
+If my web page needs to be aware of application state, then make it a container.
 - This means that `props` is used to handle updates within the virtual DOM for a component whereas `state` is used to handle updates within the virtual DOM for a container.

 ### Vanilla JavaScript